spapas/spapas.github.io/content/react-redux-tutorial.rst

 action as parameters and returns the next state (which is the result of applying the action to the state).
 The reducer will have a big switch statement that checks the type of the action and returns the correct new state.
-Unfortunately, this switch statement may get way too large and unmaintainable for large projects.
+Unfortunately, this switch statement may get way too fat and unmaintainable for large projects.

-That's where combining reducers comes to the rescue: Instead of having one big, monolithic reducer for all the parts of our application, we can break it to individual reducers depending only on specific parts of the state object.
+That's where combining reducers comes to the rescue: Instead of having one big, monolithic reducer for all the parts of our application state tree, we can break it to individual reducers depending only on specific slices of the state object.
 What this means is that if we have for example a state tree like this:

 .. code::